-Prerequisite: ChE 46.
+Prerequisite: ChE 46 or ME 42 or ME 61.
 Application of statistical methods to the evaluation of thermodynamic properties.
-Among the topics considered are the ideal gas, monotomic crystals, chemical equilibrium, the transition-state theory of reaction, intermolecular forces, and virial coefficients.
+Among the topics considered are the ideal gas, monatomic crystals, chemical equilibrium, the transition-state theory of reaction, intermolecular forces, and virial coefficients.